White House

 Policy & Advocacy

-As higher education has grown in importance for students and families, it has become much more difficult to afford, particularly those with the fewest financial resources.
-Often, policy choices have exacerbated the college affordability crisis.
+Higher education is critically important for students and families.
+It helps them earn more and succeed in the workforce, strengthen their communities, and enrich our democracy.
+At the same time, college has become much more difficult to afford, particularly for those with the fewest financial resources.
+Often, policy choices have exacerbated this affordability crisis.

 three in five students experience basic needs insecurity